Judo-Documentation-Project/budotree/README.md

 from teachers allows to keep track of the teacher-student relationship without making assumptions about rank.

-#### Shouldn't sources be atachable to a specific section (teachers, rank), instead of being applied to everything?
+#### Shouldn't sources be attached to a specific section (teachers, rank), instead of being applied to everything?

 Yes, this is likely a better idea.
 Currently, sources are at the "root" level to keep things simple: it's already several orders of